AdobeDocs/campaign-web.en/help/v8/email/edit-content.md

     ![](assets/edit-content_8.png){zoomable="yes"}

-    You can repeat this process multiple times to add different languages.

-1. When adding a language for the first time, it will be considered default and the current content will be the default one.
-When you add new languages, the content will be based on the default content.

-1. The **[!UICONTROL Language]** panel shows you the list of languages you have chosen, the number of different languages and also the default language.
+1. Repeat this process to add other languages.
+The **[!UICONTROL Language]** panel shows the list of languages you have chosen, the number of different languages and also the default language.

-    For example, if you have chosen 3 languages:
+    For example, if you have chosen English, French, and Swedish, you can see these 3 languages as shown below:

     ![](assets/edit-content_9.png){zoomable="yes"}

     You can click on the expand button to the top right corner to delete every languages.

+### Define the email content for each variant

+Once languages are set, define the content of the email which will be sent to the profiles with this preferred language.

+To define an email content, follow these steps:

-1. In the **[!UICONTROL Languages]** panel, you can choose any language that you have added and click on the three dots in the right side of the tab.
-There, you an choose to either edit the language, set it as default, duplicate it or delete it.
+1. Browse to the **[!UICONTROL Languages]** panel, and click on the three dots in the right side of the language content to configure

+1. Select Edit.

     ![](assets/edit-content_10.png){zoomable="yes"}